Pictish Trail - RESCHEDULED

 Something of a sonic hermit, Pictish Trail spent a good few years tucked away in his caravan on the Hebridean Isle of Eigg, feverishly working on the follow up to Secret Soundz Vol. 1 & 2, his critically- acclaimed double album of DIY electronic folk-tinged croft pop, released in 2014.
 A mesmerising psychedelic opus about death and the after-life, Future Echoes won the public vote for Scottish Album of the Year in 2017, and sent Pictish on a two-year tour cycle – including international tour dates supporting Belle and Sebastian, British Sea Power, Malcolm Middleton and KT Tunstall, as well as appearances at Glastonbury, Field Day, Green Man, Deer Shed, Skye Live, not to mention his own legendary Howlin’ Fling! week-ender on Eigg.

 Following the release of a deluxe edition of Future Echoes by esteemed London tastemakers, Fire Records, in 2018.
-PT announces new EP, ‘Dream Wall’ with remixes from the ‘Thumb World’ sessions – out 1st April
+Out now is PT’s EP, ‘Dream Wall’ with remixes from the ‘Thumb World’ sessions.

 ‘Through electro beats, samples and soaring choruses, Lynch’s voice is consistent, strong and always beautiful.’ – The Quietus